AFTERWAKE/IRCBots/artBot/README.md

 artBot
 ======

-A simple IRC bot that sends out ASCII messages on the Art channel.
+A simple IRC bot that sends out ASCII paintings on the Art channel.
+A message is also sent out during lunchtime and break.
+All of this comes along with a calming quote from the one and only Bob Ross.

 Dependencies
 ------------